 Urologist – When should you visit?

-Urologists are professional physicians that specializes in the diagnosis and treatment of infection or condition involving male reproductive system and urinary tract diseases in both men and women.
+Urologists are professional physicians that specialize in the diagnosis and treatment of infection or condition involving the male reproductive system and urinary tract diseases in both men and women.

 The urinary tract includes kidneys, uterus, bladder, urethra and adrenal glands.
-If a general physician suspects any infection on these internal organs, the patients may be referred to an urologist.
+If a general physician suspects any infection on these internal organs, the patients may be referred to a urologist.

-Symptoms that indicate that you should see an Urologist are –
+Symptoms that indicate that you should see a Urologist are –

-- Frequent urination and or a burning pain while urinating
+- Frequent urination and or burning pain while urinating

 - Difficulty in urinating